CS56-StoreMapper/StoreMapper/docs/adding_node_way.md

 ## 3. Update Route Class ✅ Completed
 - Modified to use Node objects instead of Coordinates
 - Updated distance calculation methods
+- Added methods to calculate total distance and estimated time

 ## 4. Create Graph Class ✅ Completed
 - Implemented using Node and Way objects
 - Added methods for pathfinding and routing

-## 5. Update Existing Classes
+## 5. Update Existing Classes ✅ Completed
-- Way ✅ Completed (converted to record)
+- Way (converted to record)
-- Coordinates ✅ No changes needed
+- Coordinates (no changes needed)

-## 6. Service Layer Updates
+## 6. Service Layer Updates ✅ Completed
-- OSMDataService ✅ Completed
+- OSMDataService
-- MapService ✅ Completed
+- MapService
   - Updated to use the new Graph class for routing
   - Implemented methods to convert between Location and Node
+  - Fully integrated Graph and Route classes

 ## 7. Data Loading and Processing ✅ Completed
 - OSMDataService now handles loading and processing efficiently

-## 8. UI and API Updates 🔄 In Progress
+## 8. UI and API Updates ✅ Completed
-- Update to work with enhanced Location class
+- Updated to work with enhanced Location class
-- Add functionality to display OSM data when available
+- Added functionality to display OSM data when available
-- TODO:
-  - Implement route display and interaction in UI
+- Implemented route display and interaction in UI
-  - Enhance search functionality to leverage OSM tags and route calculations
+- Enhanced search functionality to leverage OSM tags and route calculations

 ## 9. Testing ✅ Completed
 - Updated existing tests for new Location and Node structures